 - Founder – David Barksdale.

-The Gangster Disciples was formed in the Southside of Chicago in the late 1960s, by Larry Hoover.
 Larry Hoover became the leader of the Supreme Gangsters, which merged with a rival gang to become the Black Gangster Disciple Nation.

-As the founder, Larry Hoover, became the leader of the Supreme Gangsters, which merged with a rival gang to become the Black Gangster Disciple Nation.
+As the founder, Larry Hoover became the leader of the Supreme Gangsters, which merged with a rival gang to become the Black Gangster Disciple Nation.

-The predominant symbol of this criminal gang is the six-pointed Star of David.
+Interestingly, the predominant symbol of this criminal gang is the six-pointed Star of David.